istana/sos-sso/README.md

 I've started this project, because I wanted something for managing teachers and students in a high school.
 Teachers should have mail account, some of them mail aliases.
 Students should have only access to their authenticated windows share on the server.
 And some of the teachers and students should have access to the network via RADIUS authentication.

-Of course I didn't found such piece of software.
+Of course I didn't found such piece of software I wanted.
 Tutorials for Dovecot-mysql and libnss-mysql were rather sketchy and didn't really modified SQL queries or SQL tables or columns.
 But I wanted to use the same data for more services, so I began to change the SQL queries.
 I've written automated tests to test if they are correct and because I modified the SQL schema and queries many (tens) times, it was a good idea.
+Testing it manually would take insane amount of time and deter me from finishing this.
 And later other things followed.
 I've finished this in six weeks, but there were more (failed) generations before this, so original idea is maybe two years old.

 *sos-sso* is a shortname for *stredná odborná škola - single sign on*, in translation something like *specialized high school - single sign on*